apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies a list of PersistentVolumeClaim templates that define the storage requirements for the Component.
+<p>Specifies a list of PersistentVolumeClaim templates that represent the storage requirements for the Component.
 Each template specifies the desired characteristics of a persistent volume, such as storage class, size, and access modes.
-These templates are used to dynamically provision persistent volumes for the Component when it is deployed.</p>
+These templates are used to dynamically provision persistent volumes for the Component.</p>
 </td>
 </tr>
 <tr>